bredelings/BAli-Phy/PLAN.md

    `Runtime::RVector`, with explicit legacy bridging only for callers that still require `EVector`.

+2. Remove runtime leakage of old expression marker objects.
+First replace `param.cc::runtime_head_code()` returning `Apply()` for `Runtime::FunctionApply` with a runtime-native representation or remove the caller need for a synthetic head value.
+Then replace `evaluate.cc`'s static `Apply` object with direct use of `apply_op`.

+3. Split runtime constructors from expression constructors: change `Runtime::Constructor`, `Runtime::ConstructorPattern`, and `Runtime::ConstructorApp` to store a name and arity directly instead of the expression-side `constructor` object.

-2. Continue SMC vector migration in narrow groups: convert helper signatures from `EVector` to `Runtime::RVector` where the helper only needs scalar vector access.
+4. Continue SMC vector migration in narrow groups: convert helper signatures from `EVector` to `Runtime::RVector` where the helper only needs scalar vector access.

-3. Audit `TreeInterface` and `models/parameters` for remaining evaluation-time `expression_ref` use.
+5. Audit `TreeInterface` and `models/parameters` for remaining evaluation-time `expression_ref` use.
 Keep model-generation inputs as expression-based, but avoid converting evaluated tree/model properties back through expression syntax.

-4. Continue the non-`expression_ref` inverse preprocess path in narrow pieces: runtime untranslation of global registers, runtime trim unnormalization, and runtime-to-Core deindexing are in place.
+6. Continue the non-`expression_ref` inverse preprocess path in narrow pieces: runtime untranslation of global registers, runtime trim unnormalization, and runtime-to-Core deindexing are in place.
 The remaining work is Core graph/let unnormalization and then migrating diagnostics to use the Core-shaped runtime deindexify path where that improves the display boundary.

-5. Keep graph/display conversion boundaries explicit.
+7. Keep graph/display conversion boundaries explicit.
 Do not add runtime `unlet` / `subst_reg_vars` clones unless there is a concrete runtime-stage consumer.
 For display, prefer the existing runtime-to-Core deindexing path followed by Core transforms.

-6. After each code batch, build `src/bali-phy/bali-phy` from `../build/gcc-16-debug-O`, run the relevant focused tests, and commit logically separate changes with `jj`.
+8. After each code batch, build `src/bali-phy/bali-phy` from `../build/gcc-16-debug-O`, run the relevant focused tests, and commit logically separate changes with `jj`.